boghammar/MMM-SL-PublicTransport/README.md

                 lines: [                    // Optional.
 An array of lines that you want to see departing from
                                             // this station.
                   {
-                    line: line-id,          // The id of the line
+                    line: line-id,          // The id of the line.
+If its a line with a letter in the line number
+                                            // the line-id has to be a string like "line: '42x'"
                     direction: dir,         // Optional.
 If present only show departures in this direction
                                             // for this line.
                     swapDir: false          // Optional.
 If true, change dir 1 to 2 and vice versa.